oldsspecial/super-sniffle/.memory-bank/progress.md

 ## What's In Progress
 (No active development items at the moment)

-## Current Status: SUBQUERY Implemented! ✅
+## Current Status: USE Clause Implemented! ✅

 **Recent Achievements**:
 1. Implemented CALL subquery clause with comprehensive tests
 2. Fixed string literal formatting to use single quotes
-3. Updated tests to match correct syntax
+3. Implemented USE clause with support for top-level, CALL subquery, and UNWIND+CALL contexts
-4. Verified all unit tests pass (including new CALL subquery tests)
+4. Added comprehensive unit tests for USE clause
 5. Updated memory bank documentation
+6. Fixed unit test for nested subqueries

 ### What Works Now ✅
 - **Expression System**: Complete operator overloading for WHERE conditions